neomutt/neomutt.github.io/_dev/translate.md

 ### msgfmt - Stats

 To check the validity of your translation files, and to get some stats, we can use `msgfmt`.
-We don't the compiled message file though.
+We don't the save compiled message file, though.

 ```sh
 msgfmt --statistics -c -o /dev/null fr.po